 Call (713) 222-6767 now to see how your rights can be protected.

-Crimes and Penalties
+Crimes and Penalties in Texas

 Misdemeanors are a group of crimes that are less serious and less harshly punished when compared to felonies.
 Penalties often include up to $4,000 in fines and up to 1 year in county jail.
 Unlike some serious felonies, being charged with some misdemeanor does not lead to the loss of civil rights.
 Examples of misdemeanors include simple assault, possessing small amounts of marijuana, theft, and a DWI.

 The three misdemeanor classes and the penalties associated with each class are listed below: